 Dryad utilizes the centralized job manager to schedule Dryad tasks to Dryad vertices in order to run LINQ queries.
 The centralized job scheduler can create an optimized execution plan based on global information, such as resource availability, tasks status, and workload distribution.
 However, the downside of centralized scheduling is that the scheduling overhead will be the performance bottleneck of many fine grain tasks [11].
-In order to investigate the runtime overhead of Dryad, we measured the overhead of the Select and Aggregate operations of Dryad with zero workload within the user defined function of each Dryad task.
+In order to investigate the runtime overhead of Dryad, we measured the overhead of the Select and Aggregate operations of Dryad with zero workload within the user defined function of each Dryad tasks.
 We put a timer within the user defined function, and calculated the maximum time span of all of the Dryad tasks to get an overhead of calling Select and Aggregate in Dryad.

-Figure 1.
+(a)Dryad_Select Tempest/Azure (b)Dryad_Select Tempest (c) Dryad_Select Azure Figure 1.
 Overhead of Calling Dryad Select Operation: (a) 100 runs of Dryad_Select on 16 instances/nodes on Azure and Tempest using 1Gbps and 20Gbps network, respectively; (b) Dryad_Select using up to 30 nodes on Tempest; (c) Dryad_Select using up to 30 nodes on Azure.